 Welcome everybody.
 I wanted to welcome you to the London Hug Event.
-My Name is David Winehouse.
-I'm coming to you from Cambridge, Massachusetts and my role is the global lead for partner Sales training at HubSpot.
-Now that means I work with a lot of Salespeople both within HubSpot as well as selling for inbound agencies.
-Clwyd asked me to share one quick sales tip with everybody here today, so I wanted to give you three questions that you can think about as you go out and do discovery calls with your prospects or your first meeting with your prospects.
+My Name is David Weinhaus.
+I'm coming to you from Cambridge, Massachusetts, and my role is the global lead for partner Sales training at HubSpot.
+That means I work with a lot of Salespeople, both within HubSpot as well as selling for inbound agencies.
+Clwyd asked me to share one quick sales tip with everybody here today, so I wanted to give you 3 questions that you can think about as you go out and do discovery calls with your prospects or your first meeting with your prospects.
 This is what I want going through your minds.
-These three questions, those questions are:
+Those questions are:

 - Does my prospect actually need help?

 Keeping these three questions in mind, we'll keep you asking questions and learning about your prospect and in fact if they have true need as opposed to pitching to your prospects and telling them why you are so great, do more listening, do less talking.